General

 How does CSRD Scope 3 compliance relate to middle-mile routing?

 CSRD mandates Scope 3 emissions reporting from 2024 for large European companies.
 Middle-mile distribution is a significant Scope 3 contributor for CPG brands.
-AI orchestration platforms that calculate emissions per route as a constraint within the optimization — rather than as a separate reporting exercise — produce auditable emissions data as a byproduct of every routing decision.
+Locus’s AI orchestration platform calculates emissions per route as a constraint within the optimization — rather than as a separate reporting exercise — producing auditable emissions data as a byproduct of every routing decision.
 This makes Scope 3 compliance an operational capability embedded in daily routing, not a quarterly reporting scramble.
+Additionally, AI orchestration can lower energy consumption by up to 12%, compounding the emissions reduction across thousands of daily routes.

 What does the EU AI Act mean for logistics AI platforms?

 The EU AI Act, taking full effect August 2026, mandates transparency and auditability for AI systems used in operational decision-making.
 For logistics, this means AI routing platforms must demonstrate explainability (why decisions were made), traceability (audit trails from decision to delivery), and human-in-the-loop capabilities.
-Platforms with built-in governance mechanisms are positioned for compliance.
-Those without will require significant retrofitting before the deadline, creating both cost and operational risk.
+Locus’s platform includes built-in governance mechanisms — explainability, traceability, continuous KPI evaluation, graduated autonomy levels, and human-in-the-loop escalation — positioning enterprises for compliance as an architectural feature rather than a retrofit project.
+Platforms without these governance capabilities will require significant re-engineering before the deadline, creating both cost and operational risk.

 Nachiket leads Product Marketing at Locus, bringing over seven years of experience across financial analysis, corporate strategy, governance, and investor relations.
 With a multidisciplinary lens and strong analytical rigor, he shapes sharp narratives that connect business priorities with market perspectives.